dndManager/dndAria/timeline/session27.md

-# Gnoll Fang of Yeenoghu's Headdress
+# Gnoll Fang of Yeenoghu's Headdress*

+The gang hear gnoll sounds east southeast of the keep.
+They double-time in that direction for an hour and a half.
+They find a farmstead with a 20' house 20' from the woods, a large barn 20' behind the house, and a pasture on the far side.

-Team sneaks up on a farmstead with a barn where ~10 gnolls are sleeping.
+The gang sneaks up to the barn where 11 gnolls are sleeping.
 After investigating the ransacked, but empty single-room house, fearless S walks right up to the barn door.
 S has delusions of grandeur as he imagines setting the barn on fire and killing